 As Christie Aschwanden states, “Science is only as real as governing bodies over science usage to establish new ideals and outcomes”.
 I think this pretty much sums up our current use of science in many evidence based studies, and this may either produce positive or negative outcomes.
 I also think there’s much truth in confirmation bias, as evidence is often processed through the eyes of pre-conditioned belief systems.
 As such, news media plays a big part in early conditioning and perception, as it’s difficult to realign cognisance once an idea becomes fixed.

-In light of the issues in controlled science, I feel there are many positives that will continue to overpower the challenges we face.
-One that stands out for me in particular, as outlined in Christie’s article, is the self-correcting power of science in ongoing comparative studies.
-Science may be manipulated, but its infinite truth and power can never be fully harnessed or parrallelled.
-It’s my view that science is a connective multi-organism within the realm of consciousness and life force.
-It can be pushed, pulled and prodded, but it can never be re-written.
+In light of the issues we face in controlled science, I feel there are many positives with ongoing potential to challenge the current status quo of scientific foundations that are already crumbling under the weight of an awakening humanity seeking transparency and truth.
+One that stands out for me in particular, as outlined in Christie’s article, is the self-correcting power of science in its ongoing state of immeasurable evolution.
+Science may be manipulated, but its infinite truth and power can never be fully harnessed or paralleled.
+It can be pushed, pulled and prodded, but it can never be truthfully re-written.

 “No problem can be solved from the same level of consciousness that created it”.
 Albert Einstein